-HISTORICAL NOTE: Promulgated by the Student Financial Assistance Commission, Office of Student Financial Assistance, LR 50:206 (February 2024).
+HISTORICAL NOTE: Promulgated by the Student Financial Assistance Commission, Office of Student Financial Assistance, LR 50:206 (February 2024), LR 51:64 (January 2025).

-- A. To continue receiving the TOPS-Tech Award, the recipient must meet all of the following criteria: - 1. have received the TOPS-Tech Award for not more than two years or the equivalent number of terms and summer sessions, provided that not attending a summer session shall not reduce the number of eligible terms; and, except as provided by §805.C, or unless reduced as required by §503.D; - 2. submit the renewal FAFSA in accordance with §505.F; and - 3. not have a criminal conviction, except for misdemeanor traffic violations and if the student has been in the United States Armed Forces and has separated from such service, has received an honorable discharge or general discharge under honorable conditions; and - 4. agree that awards will be used exclusively for educational expenses; and - 5.a. for students graduating through the 2015-2016 academic year (high school), continue to enroll and accept the TOPS-Tech Award as a full-time student in an eligible college or university defined in §301, and maintain an enrolled status throughout the academic year (TOPS) (enrollment in a summer session is optional and is not required to meet this requirement), unless granted an exception for cause by the board; and
+A. To continue receiving the TOPS-Tech Award, the recipient must meet all of the following criteria:

+1. have received the TOPS-Tech Award for not more than two years or the equivalent number of terms and summer sessions, provided that not attending a summer session shall not reduce the number of eligible terms; and, except as provided by §805.C, or unless reduced as required by §503.D;

+2. submit the renewal FAFSA in accordance with §505.F; and

+3. not have a criminal conviction, except for misdemeanor traffic violations and if the student has been in the United States Armed Forces and has separated from such service, has received an honorable discharge or general discharge under honorable conditions; and

+4. agree that awards will be used exclusively for educational expenses; and